awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 *Where* dock
 *Questions* Who

 Barassus does confirm that the island did give its taxes to the original collectors, and that they were loaded onto their ship.
-The ship is now gone, and it's unlikely that the Death's Shade decided to cut it loose.
+The ship is now gone, and it's unlikely that the Wailing Reaper decided to cut it loose.

 # Notable locations